admwx7/portfolio/README.md

 * Rebuild test infrastructure against wct
 * Add git hooks to prevent pushing code failing lint checks
 * Add linting and testing to functions section
+* Sign in/out gets a warning about cross-site resource flags in cookies

 ### AmAboutPage
 * net new page